 As part of this three year partnership, tax guides have been developed accompanied by General Tax training workshops.
-This in-kind sponsorship arrangement between A&BS and Scott-Moncrieff sets out to provide charitable cultural organisations across Scotland with the latest information on making the most of the tax benefits they are eligible for.
+This in-kind sponsorship arrangement between A&BS and Azets sets out to provide charitable cultural organisations across Scotland with the latest information on making the most of the tax benefits they are eligible for.

 A special series of Tax Tips guides covering Theatre Tax Relief, Orchestra Tax Relief, Museums and Galleries Tax Relief has also been created, and can be found on a dedicated page here.